-The Pfizer Foundation Matching Gifts Program matches U.S. based colleague donations to any eligible 501(c)(3) tax-exempt organization that meets program criteria.
-This effectively doubles a colleagues' contribution, while allowing the Pfizer Foundation to support communities where colleagues live and work.
-The Program is a voluntary one designed to provide participants with an incentive to make periodic contributions benefiting eligible organizations that are important to them.
+The Pfizer Foundation Matching Gifts program matches U.S. based colleague and retiree donations to any eligible 501(c)(3) tax-exempt organization that meet program criteria.
+Retirees must be retiree medical eligible to participate.
+The program is voluntary, designed to provide participants with an incentive to make periodic contributions benefiting eligible organizations that are important to them.

 Eligibility and Match Limits